tom-seddon/beeblink/README.md

 **This repo has submodules** - if you're going to build it, clone it with `git clone --recursive`, or do `git submodule init && git submodule update` from the working copy after a normal clone.

-(If using Linux or 32-bit Windows, follow the instructions here for running the server.
-There are no binary releases for these systems.)

 [Building instructions](./docs/build.md)